 Himachal Pradesh, also known as the land of magical vistas, is a place where a great number of tourist events and fairs are held.
 And one such event is the Spring Festival.
 As the name of this festival suggests, it is majorly celebrated to welcome the spring season at Kullu valley.
 This event holds a kind of glory that hasn’t been lost over time.

-On the occasion of this festival, a lot of cultural programs are organized inclusive of classical music songs and dances.
+On the occasion of the Spring Festival, a lot of cultural programs are organized inclusive of classical music songs and dances.
 Now, what’s really interesting is that it is also quite good from a business point of view.
-This is mainly because the people belonging to Lahaul begin to return to their native place around this time of the year and this fair essentially provides them with an opportunity to buy agricultural tools and other useful items for their household and journey.
+This is mainly because the people belonging to Lahaul begin to return to their native place around this time of the year and this fair essentially provides them with an opportunity to buy agricultural tools and other useful items for their household and journey itself.

-By Rail.
-The nearest stations to reach the city are Jogindernagar Railway Station and Kangra Valley Railway Station.
-These have good overall connectivity when it comes to traveling via cities like Delhi, Chandigarh, Pune, and Mumbai.
+By Train.
+The nearest railway station to Kullu is Jogindernagar.
+However, its connectivity to major cities is not strong.
+The next closest railway station which is well-connected to far cities is in Chandigarh.
+It has good overall connectivity when it comes to travelling from cities like Delhi, Chandigarh, Pune, and Mumbai.
 After deboarding the train, you would need to take a cab or some other means of transportation to further reach your destination.

 By Road.
 Himachal Pradesh has good overall connectivity via well-maintained road networks.
 Here is how you can reach the Spring festival via the following ways.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.